 The State Department has created a 24-hour public hotline for Americans abroad who are impacted by the COVID-19 crisis.
 For callers in the U.S. and Canada, the number is 888-407-4747.
 For those dialing from overseas, the number is 202-501-4444.
 Travelers are also strongly encouraged to enroll in the State Department’s Smart Traveler Enrollment Program (STEP) to receive alerts and make it easier to locate them in an emergency.

+Before traveling domestically, learn about how COVID-19 is spreading in your region and the region you are traveling to.
 Avoiding discretionary travel, shopping trips and social visits is also recommended.

 If you’re unable to work due to having or being exposed to COVID-19 (certified by a medical professional), you can file a Disability Insurance (DI) claim.
 DI provides short-term benefit payments to eligible workers who have a full or partial loss of wages due to a non-work-related illness, injury or pregnancy.